openagri-eu/OpenAgri-Bootstrap-Deployment/README.md

 # OpenAgri Bootstrap Deployment
+🇪🇺
+*"This repository was created in the context of OpenAgri project (https://horizon-openagri.eu/).
+OpenAgri has received funding from the EU’s Horizon Europe research and innovation programme under Grant Agreement no. 101134083."*

 This repository serves to bootstrap the deployment process of OpenAgri services with a modular configuration.

 # Dependencies